eamena-project/eamena-arches-dev/training/README.md

 This part 2  consists of 3 different slots of 3-hours each:

-  1. Slot 1: Documentation and installation
+  1. Slot 1: Documentation and customization of the project

-  2. Slot 2: Overview of Database Management tools
+  2. Slot 2: Database Management tools

-  3. Slot 3: Edit as a Database Manager
+  3. Slot 3: Installing the project on a server

 <div align="center">
   This online training will be hosted online (ZOOM):